-The Department of Languages and Literatures at DU offers:
+The German Program at DU offers:

 Small, interactive classes that allow students ample opportunity to interact with our accomplished instructors